luketjohnston/range_test_tool/README.txt

    but do all the others), then you can just go to the bottom of ranges.py and change it to run "test(<path_to_directory>)"

-I've zipped up some example directories to reference.
+I've included up some example directories to reference.

 When testing, it will tell you the spot you're in and the hand you have, and let you type something, but it doesn't do anything with the stuff you type.
 I like to type in